google/rune/doc/rune_reference.md

 0, and null dereferencing is caught through array bounds checking.

-For improved safety and efficiency, nullable types should be converted to non-nullable with <expression>!, which checks for non-null, and returns a non-nullable type.
+For improved safety and efficiency, nullable types should be converted to non-nullable with <expression>!, which checks for non-null at runtime, and returns a non-nullable type.

 Exactly how generators for relations should handle null safety is a work in progress.